ryanzav/LoRaWAN/README.md

     python3 tx_helium.py --msg "Test" --frame 1

+If you leave out the arguments, "Test" will be used for the frame.
+If you initialized with `otaa_helium.py` a file called `.last_frame` will be created and set to `0`. `tx_helium.py` will automatically increment.
+If the frame count is off simply edit `.last_frame` to the last frame number recieved by Helium, or run `otaa_helium.py` again

 You can run rssi_helium.py which utilizes the OLED screen and buttons.

 This will sent a tranmission when it starts and whenever you press the middle button.